microsoft/nni/docs/en_US/NAS/classic_nas.rst

 Classic NAS Algorithms
 =======================

 Classic NAS algorithms use a controller to ensemble a model from search space.
 The classic tuner algorithms train one model each time and use the reward of the model to guide the latter models.
-NNI has supported many popular One-shot NAS algorithms as following.
+NNI has supported many popular classic NAS algorithms as following.

 ..  toctree::